Murasamess/Murasamess.github.io/_posts/2020-01-03-timnit-gebru.markdown

 <ul>
 <li>Why do so many AI papers automate tasks that humans are really good at, like smiling detection?</li>
 <li>Does using AI for science create intellectual and knowledge debt?
 Like yeah Google solved protein
 folding but do we really know how protein folding works?
-Here's an [interesting article](https://www.newyorker.com/tech/annals-of-technology/the-hidden-costs-of-automated-thinking) on this. </li>
+Here's an <a href="https://www.newyorker.com/tech/annals-of-technology/the-hidden-costs-of-automated-thinking)">interesting article</a> on this. </li>
 <li>What are everyone's plans for next semester?
 (I, personally, am moving back to campus)</li>
 </ul>